berivanyavuz/Cyclist_Bike_Share_Case_Study/04_ANALYZE.md

 - Data is organized and formated.

--In overview for checking the user number is getting decrease.
+- In overview for checking the user number is getting decrease.

     -In 2021  4,527,016 users,
               2,500,587 members,